-The purpose of this handbook is to explain how to use and maintain the Electro-Mech MP-Style scoreboard control console for baseball and softball.
+The purpose of this handbook is to explain how to use and maintain the Electro-Mech MP-Style control console for multi-sport scoreboard displays designed to show information for baseball, football, and other field sports.
 The explanations and examples are based on the CX-Series console driver hardware loaded with software version 4.0.2.
 Earlier versions of our hardware and software behave similarly, but not identically in all situations.

-Scoreboards supported by this combination of hardware and software include these Electro-Mech models LX131, LX1135, LX1161, LX1165, and LX1241.
+Scoreboard displays supported by this combination of hardware and software include these Electro-Mech models: